Aravind-mike4/student-performance-analysis/README.md

-# 🎓 Student Performance Analysis (No Seaborn Version)
+# 🎓 Student Performance Analysis
 This project explores and analyzes a student performance dataset using core Python libraries: **Pandas**, **NumPy**, and **Matplotlib** (no Seaborn used).

 ## 📁 Dataset